Pinnaroo, South Australia

 Pinnaroo is a town in the Murray Mallee region of South Australia, near the border with Victoria, 243 km east of Adelaide.
 Pinnaroo is on the north side of the Mallee Highway, and on the railway line between Tailem Bend and Ouyen.
 The roadhouse on the highway at Pinnaroo is the first "food and leg-stretch" stop on the bus route from Adelaide to Sydney.
-At the 2016 census, the locality of Pinnaroo had a population of 712 of which 547 lived in and around its town centre.

 History

 The town's name is derived from a word for "big man" in a local Aboriginal language.
 The railway arrived in the area in 1906.
 There had not been any significant development in the area before that, as the remoteness and difficulty of getting supplies in and produce out had made it uneconomic to farm before that.

 Economy

 The railway is not currently available for transport between the states, as the line from Tailem Bend was converted to standard gauge and more recently mothballed forcing grain to be trucked to the port.
 The town has become a major centre for growing potatoes since around 1990.